Mountainmancodes/Challenge-9-README-generator/README.md

 ## Installation

 To install the necessary dependencies, run `npm install`.
 Additionally, you will need to pull the initial project from the repo and clone it into your personal VSC.
-From there, follow the instructions I provided at the onset of the instructions.
+From there, follow the instructions I provided at the onset of the installation instructions.

 ## Usage